 6. Administrative Citation

-If the excessive noise continues beyond the ten-day period we can recontact the responsible person and issue an administrative citation that results in a fine that must be paid within 14 days.
+If the excessive noise continues beyond the ten-day period, the complaining party can provide the Department with some evidence of the continuing excessive noise.
+With evidence to support the complaint we can re-contact the responsible person and issue an administrative citation that results in a fine that must be paid within 30 days.
 The first offense has a civil penalty of $100.
 If the responsible party fails to correct the noise each complaint may result in additional administrative citations with penalties increasing on a progressive scale to $500 for each occurrence.